brugal/wolfcamql/README-wolfcam.txt

 * cg_drawItemPickupsCount  to enable/disable new quake live behavior

-* cg_fovStyle  (0:  quake3 style where cg_fov sets the actual horizontal field of view,  1: quake live style where vertical field of view doesn't change with different window sizes and horizontal view is adjusted accordingly)
+* cg_fovStyle

+	0:  Same as quake3.  cg_fov sets the actual horizontal fov and the vertical fov is adjusted according to this.
+This avoids stretching the ingame world view but has the effect of zooming in as the screen width increases.

+	1:  (default) This preserves vertical fov as if the screen dimensions were 4:3.
+Horizontal fov is adjusted according to this.
+This avoids stretching the ingame world view and has the effect of showing more of the horizontal view when the screen width increases.

+	2:  Same as quakelive.
+This is similar to 1 but uses fixed aspect ratios (5:4, 4:3, 16:10, and 16:9).
+Vertical fov is preserved and more of the horizontal view is shown as the screen width increases and passes through each aspect threshold.
+This stretches the ingame world view to match the highest apsect ratio matched and has an upper limit of 16:9.

 * cg_fovy   to force a y fov

+* cg_fovForceAspectWidth and cg_fovForceAspectHeight  with cg_fovStyle 1 or 2 this forces fov calculations to this apsect ratio and then stretches the ingame world view to match the screen width.

 * cg_fovIntermission  force a default fov during intermission, default is 90